saloni-bloopark/saloni-bloopark/README.md

-- 👋 Hi, I’m @saloni-bloopark
+- 👋 Hi, I’m Saloni
-- 👀 I’m interested in ...
+- 👀 I’m interested in software development, technical writing, editing and more!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Hotjar.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on current and exciting projects.
 - 📫 How to reach me salonivermax@gmail.com

 <!---